 Hats off to you.
 Why didn't you tell us about this sport earlier?

-You're already bloody good at flying and this is the arena to prove it; the longest paramotor race in the world.
+You're already bloody good at flying, this is the arena to prove it; the longest paramotor race in the world.

 However, because this is a whole new cup of racing tea everybody will have to qualify for the race by passing a pre-race flying, kit and knowledge test.
 This applies whether you're a world record holder or have trained up specifically for the race.